ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `6-main.js`: A script to test the `handleProfileSignup` function, demonstrating how it handles multiple asynchronous operations.

 ### Task 7
+`7-load_balancer.js`: Contains the `loadBalancer` function which uses Promise.race() to return the result of the first resolved promise between two download operations.

+`7-main.js`: A testing script to demonstrate the usage of the `loadBalancer` function with simulated download promises.

 ### Task 8